sheykholeslam/P6950T3/README.md

 CMSC6950 - Group # 3 (Growing degree-day)
 =========================================
 This is an extended assignment for the course CMSC6950.
-Our group members are:
+Our group formation is given below:

 1. Mohammad Hassan - mmh474@mun.ca
 2. Ernest - esaw83@mun.ca